Four reasons why your annual event needs to go on tour

 This is a problem that many brands in the tech world and other sectors are facing.
 Their customers are often spread across multiple territories and it’s unrealistic to expect all of them to visit a single location at a certain point in the year.
 Yes it might be possible to repeat the event on a smaller scale in a couple of major cities but this takes time, added resource, and if your brand has international reach, it’s virtually impossible to cover them all in a relatively short amount of time.

-It’s important to leverage more from your big events in order to reach local markets and decision makers that are relevant to your brand, and you can do it by taking your event on tour.
+It’s important to leverage more from your big events in order to reach local markets and decision makers that are relevant to your brand, and you can do it by taking your event on a roadshow tour.
 It’s possible to take all of the best ingredients from your live event and package them up into a smaller, bespoke space that you can send all around the world.

 Here are four reasons why putting your big exhibition on the road could make all the difference to your marketing strategy: